 There are currently a total of 14 individual projects.
 In November 2021, the city held a public meeting to discuss the Walker Street Extension (Texas Ave to FM 270).
 As a result of the discussion the project was cancelled and removed from the CIP.
 At the September 26, 2023 Council meeting a resolution removing the New I-45 Frontage Road to Hobbs Road (Winfield Road) project from the May 2019 GO Bond project list and the FY2024-2028 CIP was passed along with a resolution to name a new roadway Winfield Parkway that connects Landing Blvd and Maple Leaf Drive.

-Three projects have been completed which include Calder Road South Reconstruction, League City Parkway Lane Improvements at Hobbs Road and the League City Parkway Traffic Signal at Brittany Lakes Dr/Fennigan Lane.
+Four projects have been completed which include Calder Road South Reconstruction, League City Parkway Lane Improvements at Hobbs Road, the League City Parkway Traffic Signal at Brittany Lakes Dr/Fennigan Lane, the Traffic Systems Improvements for League City Parkway at Landing Blvd, Magnolia Lane, and W. Bay Area Blvd and Calder Rd Right Turn Lane at FM 517.
 Overall, the status of the program is as follows:

 4 Currently under design

 Grissom Road – east of Bay Area Blvd. and just north of Clear was a two-lane rural open ditch roadway that was reconstructed to become a four-lane divided urban roadway, with accompanying drainage improvements between Abigail Ln. and W. Nasa Blvd.